danielbostock/panos_python_csv_bulk_importer/README.md

     1. Ensure all CSV's are collected off Palo you want to import from, I suggest exporting a CSV with ALL headers (click more columns bottom left of window that pops up to do the CSV export), then deleting the columns of information not needed.
     2. Ensure all CSV row headers match what is being called in the API request
-    3. Update locations of csvfile for al the vars in the script - panos_python_csv_bulk_importer.py
+    3. Update locations of csvfile for all the vars in the script - panos_python_csv_bulk_importer.py
-    4.
+    4. Run script
+        4.1.
+Enter the full address ie: https://xxx.xxx.xxx.xxx 4.2.
+Enter your API Key

 ## Contribute